 Private funeral arrangements and recovery of the body or ashes

 After the study period, institutions proceed with the burial or cremation of the donor’s body.
 The body or the ashes are buried in a private cemetery plot at no cost to next-of-kin.
 However, they may wish to conduct a religious ceremony or to have the body buried in a particular place.
 In such instances, the ceremony and burial are at the next-of-kin’s expense.
-Only Université de Sherbrooke charges for the recovery of ashes.
+Some institutions charges for the recovery of ashes.